matheusleusin/MNEs_and_Artificial_Intelligence/README.md

 │
 ├── Output_code/
 │   ├── Data/                                # Contains generated tables and intermediate datasets.
+│       ├── Code_Matching/                   # Contains the matched pairs used in the additional analyses of patent acquisition and dynamic temporal dynamics of the conversion challenge
 │   └── Figures/                             # Contains all generated plots and figures.
 │
 ├── Effects_AI_adoption.R                    # Main R script for running the entire analysis.